 You don't need an appointment, but capacity is limited.
 Computer use is limited to 2 hours per day; reservations aren't required but are recommended to ensure availability.
-Masks and social distancing are still required on the lower level.
+Masks and social distancing are required while visiting the Library, regardless of vaccination status.

 Not ready to visit?
 Use our curbside service instead!

 Online: SWAN Online Catalog

 Wait for notification that your material ready for pick up.
 Notice will arrive based on your account preferences (phone, email, or text).

 Picking up by car: Use designated parking spaces located along Burling Rd.